-I recently saw the current film about Stephen Hawking, “The Theory of Everything,” enjoyed it very much, and decided I was overdue to read A Brief History of Time.
+I recently saw the current film about Stephen Hawking’s life, “The Theory of Everything,” enjoyed it very much, and decided I was overdue to read A Brief History of Time.
 For the first few chapters, the book was a master class in the emergence of current theories about the universe.
-Hawking handles the abstractions of astrophysics as deftly as most people handle a knife and fork.
-I was on my toes keeping up with him, but he writes so clearly that I kept dancing.
+Hawking handles the abstractions of astrophysics as deftly as other people can juggle.
+I was on my toes trying to keep up with him, but he writes so clearly that I kept moving.

 Up to a point.
 About a quarter of the way through the book, it looked like I was going to flunk the class.
 It was sentences like these that did me in:

 Because mathematics cannot really handle infinite numbers, this means that the general theory of relativity…predicts that there is a point in the universe where the theory itself breaks down.
 Such a point is an example of what mathematicians call a singularity.
 In fact, all our theories of science are formulated on the assumption that space-time is smooth and nearly flat, so they break down at the big bang singularity, where the curvature of space-time is infinite.
 (Kindle location 687)

 The theory of relativity wasn’t the only thing that broke down at that point.
 I’ve never understood what a singularity is nor can I thoroughly grasp how space or “space-time” can be curved.
 Over the years I’ve stared at those diagrams of what look like drain holes without being able to connect them to what I know of space or time.
 I do have an elementary grasp of galaxies, the expansion of the universe, black holes, and portions of the theory of relativity, but when it comes to singularities, quanta, curved space, and why nothing can go faster than the speed of light, the little TV in my head loses the picture.
 So I drifted away from the book.